tiveritz/coding-campus-lessons/README.md

 Want to see how this looks in Python > [coding-campus-lessons-in-python](https://github.com/tiveritz/coding-campus-lessons-in-python)

 ## Executing
 Use the Main.java file and call the method with Day00.methodName().
 Some methods require a method parameter.
+Some methods return a value and print method must be used.
-All the available methods are commented out in the Main.java.
+All the available
+methods are commented out in the Main.java.

 ###### Example